Pourigami Review: Is it the Best Portable Coffee Maker?

 How to Use the Pourigami

-The portable coffee dripper has a simple design that’s easy to use.
-It comes with a travel case that stores the 3 pieces flat along with filters.
+The pour over has a simple design that’s easy to use.
+It comes with a travel case that stores the 3 metal pieces flat along with filters.
 There is an elastic band, which holds everything in place.

 How to put the Pouragami Together